Quickly exit this site by pressing the Escape key Leave this site

 3.21.5 The appeal hearing will be chaired at the appropriate level as set out in the table paragraph 3.16.2.
 The Chair of the appeal meeting/hearing must not have been involved in any previous meeting/hearing in connection with this specific case.

 3.21.6 The employee will be reminded in writing of their right to be accompanied by a trade union representative or workplace colleague.
 Where it is not possible for a trade union representative or workplace colleague to attend on the date notified, the individual may offer an alternative date.
-Providing that this is reasonable and within five days of the original date, the appeal must be held on that date.
+Providing that this is reasonable and within 5 days of the original date, the appeal must be held on that date.

-3.22 Procedure at the appeal hearing
+3.22 Procedure at the Appeal Hearing

 3.22.1 An appropriate Chair shall hear all appeals and their decision is final.

-3.22.2 The appeal will take the form of a review and will not be a full rehearing of the case.
+3.22.2 The Appeal will take the form of a review and will not be a full rehearing of the case.
 It will focus on the grounds set out in the appeal letter submitted by the individual.
 The role of the appeal is to assess whether or not the investigation and disciplinary process was thorough and fair, whether it was reasonable to conclude, on the balance of probability, the allegation(s) was substantiated and/or that the discipline sanction was a proportionate and reasonable one in the circumstances.

 3.22.3 It is not usual to have witnesses called by either party at an appeal hearing.
 It will normally only be in the event that new evidence is brought to light that the attendance of a witness to provide greater detail or clarity will be allowed.